PredictiveScienceLab/pysmc/doc/source/tutorial.rst

 steps at this easy-to-sample-from probability density.
 It constructs the initialial particle approximation.
 See :meth:`pysmc.SMC.initialize()` the complete list of arguments.
-Finally, in line 14, we instruct the object to move the particle approximation to :math:`\gamma=1`, i.e., to the target probability density of this particular example.
+In line 14, we instruct the object to move the particle approximation to :math:`\gamma=1`, i.e., to the target probability density of this particular example.
+To see the weights of the final particle approximation, we use :attr:`pysmc.SMC.weights` (e.g., ``smc_sampler.weights``).
+To get the particles themselves we may use :attr:`pysmc.SMC.particles` (e.g., ``smc_sampler.particles``) which returns a dictionary of the particles.
+However, it is usually most convenient to access them via :meth:`pysmc.SMC.get_particles_of()` (e.g., ``smc_sampler.get_particles_of('mixture')``) which allows you to specify one variable of the model you wish to look at.

 The output of the algorithm looks like this::